bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 ## Other Info
-Bubbles must move two, they cant stay still or move 1.
+Bubbles must move two, they cant stay still or move 1.  <br />
-Animal Control must move one, they cant stay still.
+Animal Control must move one, they cant stay still.  <br />
-Bubbles can land on wine, or pass over it to collect it.
+Bubbles can land on wine, or pass over it to collect it.  <br />
-Bubbles can not collect wine on the first turn (but you can start on it).
+Bubbles can not collect wine on the first turn (but you can start on it). <br />

 # Resources